gabrielganzer/ARM-LPC1768/README.md

 ## DOCUMENTATION

-Source files for each program can be found inside the respective folder.
+Source files for each program can be found inside respective folders.

-## LICENSE

-The source code of the project is licensed under the GPLv3 license, unless otherwise stated.